Corcoran Design (CDE)

 Course content focuses on visual hierarchy, principles of composition, design principles, and intro to Semiotics.
 Typography, form, image, space, and the grid are explored through projects.
 Students learn an iterative design process to explore and develop concepts.
 This course requires a high level of execution through precise craftsmanship.

 CDE 2091.
 Design Studio II.
 3 Credits.

 This course explores brand identity systems and programs.
 Students learn an iterative design process to develop a cohesive and comprehensive branding program.
-The developed brand identity will be applied to various media: print, motion, and web.
-Prerequisite: A grade of "C" or better in GD2090 Sophomore Design Studio I; or Department Chair's approval.
+The developed brand identity is applied to various media: print, motion, and web.
+Prerequisites: A grade of C or above in CGD 2090; or permission of the department chair.

 CDE 3800.
 Independent Study: DM/GD.
 3 Credits.

 This option is appropriate for degree students who want access to independent faculty supervision, lab areas, and supplies for independent projects, and do not need or desire extensive course instruction.

 CDE 3900.
 Internship: DM/GD.
 3 Credits.

 Internships can help students develop marketable skills, establish professional contacts, and explore different career options.
 Restricted to students in the BFA in digital media design program.

 CDE 4170.
 Professional Practices for Designers.
 3 Credits.

 This course explores targeted résumé and portfolio development in addition to the everyday business considerations of the practicing designer.
 Topics include personal goal assessment, strengths vs. weaknesses, the formation and operation of a design business, and designer/client relationships.
 Refining a professional portfolio and reviewing projects is emphasized.
 This course is geared towards students who are about to enter the design job market.
 Prerequisites: CDM 3091 or CGD 3091 or CID 3091.